Itinerary: 1 Day in Paris – Must Do & Must See (Map Included)

 Time you should spend at Place de l’Alma: 1 hour 30

-You will then go to Place de l’Alma, down the Quai Branly then cross the Pont de l’Alma for a quality lunch.
-You’ll definitely have many options: there are lots of restaurants there.
+Next, head to Place de l’Alma by first walking along Quai Branly and then crossing the Pont de l’Alma for a quality lunch.
+You will have many options, as there are numerous restaurants.

-What we like: The surroundings.
-The Place de l’Alma is halfway between the very chic 8th and 16th districts.
+What I like: The environment.
+The Place de l’Alma is halfway between the very chic 8th and 16th arrondissements.

 The Tuileries Garden